-All candidates planning to complete approved programs in Education must satisfy the LaGrange College CORE program requirements.
+All candidates planning to complete approved programs in Education must satisfy the LaGrange College ETHOS requirements.

-In addition to satisfying the core curriculum requirements, students pursuing a major in Education must complete the following major program requirements:
+In addition to satisfying the ETHOS requirements, students pursuing a major in Education must complete the following major program requirements:

-B.A.PROGRAM OF STUDY EARLY CHILDHOOD EDUCATION
+B.A.
+PROGRAM OF STUDY EARLY CHILDHOOD EDUCATION